Chapter 10.15

 1. Utilize the Denver boot or other similar device that is attached to the vehicle and which immobilizes the vehicle;

-2. Pay any employee or independent contractor a salary or fee that is in any way based on the number of notices of private parking fees they issue;
+2. Pay any employee or independent contractor a salary or fee that is in any way based on either the number of notices of private parking fees they issue or the number or percentage of disputed invoices adjudicated that uphold parking fees;

-3. Take any action or threaten to take any action to collect, or contact another person who takes or threatens to take any action to collect, an unpaid notice of a parking fee, other than to seek establishment of the debt in a small claims court or other judicial proceeding;
+3. Take any action or threaten to take any action to collect, or contact another person who takes or threatens to take any action to collect, an unpaid notice of a parking fee, other than to seek establishment of the debt in a judicial proceeding;

-4. Report or threaten to report an unpaid notice of a parking fee to a credit bureau or a collection agency unless a small claims court or other judicial proceeding has established the debt.
+4. Report or threaten to report an unpaid notice of a parking fee to a credit bureau or a collection agency unless a court or other judicial proceeding has established the debt;

 B. All persons employed by a private parking operator shall wear uniforms that identify them as private parking enforcement officers or private security officers.
-The uniform, badge or insignia shall be separate and distinct in appearance from uniforms, badges or insignia worn by local law enforcement agencies and shall be subject to prior approval by the chief of police.
-Private parking operator staff must wear the approved uniform during any enforcement activities.
+The uniform, badge or insignia shall be separate and distinct in appearance from uniforms, badges or insignia worn by local law enforcement agencies.
+Private parking operator staff must be in uniform during any enforcement activities.
 (Ord.
-766 § 1, 2002; 1991 code § 8-34.9)
+901 § 1, 2016)

 It shall be unlawful, and an unfair business practice within the meaning of Business and Professions Code section 17200, for any person to charge a mail-in parking fee or to issue or cause to be issued a notice of parking fee that is not in compliance with this article.
 A notice of parking fee that does not comply with this article is invalid.
 (Ord.
-766 § 1, 2002; 1991 code § 8-34.10)
+901 § 1, 2016)

 Article III.
 Parking on Private Property